 MÊKH-STREAM

-Atelier als Supermedium –
+Atelier als Supermedium

 Exhibition-concept with installation – Den Haag, May 2007

 MÊKH-STREAM was one of the two big shows that MÊKH started its development with.
 It took place in Atelier als Supermedium, at the time the hippest place in Den Haag (N).
-It was an artist’s intitiative started by Ton Schuttelaar and Machiel van Soest.
-Here it was for the first time visitors from all over the country would come to see the shows that took place in an alternative space.
+The artist’s initiative was started by Ton Schuttelaar and Machiel van Soest.
+For the first time visitors from all over the country would come to see the shows that took place in an alternative space in Den Haag.
 These shows lasted only one evening and the artists would be busy to install during the weeks before.
 In between the initiators would organize soloshows of themselves and other guests.

 The space consisted of eight whit cube spaces in a former gym.
-Beïng with four at the time we decided to have everyone of us use one space for his own work and one as a guest room where he or she would install one work and ask the others to add work to it.
+Being with four at the time we decided to have everyone of us use one space for his own work and one as a guest room where he or she would install one work.
+The other three were asked to add work to it.
 This initiative would be the start of the blooming of art activities in Den Haag, but it stopped when it was really getting a name and rumours about the shows and the energy it generated had begun to attract national attention.

 Studio Wall